wying3/cnf-certification-automation-with-dci/README.md

 ```
 ## Recertify Certification Container Projects

-In the auto-publish process, we have seen the effectiveness of using DCI to communicate with the catalog backend, which enables full end-to-end automation for container certification.
+For subsequent re-certification processes, a similar approach can be employed to recertify a new release of an already certified container within the same project.
+DCI is also capable of recertifying existing, active certification projects by incorporating a new release version and tag.

-In the next recertification process, we can use a similar approach to recertify a new release of a certified container under an existing project.
-DCI is also able to recertify certification projects that are already active and published with a new release version and tag.
+Main prodedures for container re-certication:

 - Identify the certification projects that need to be recertified
 - Update the certification project's release version and tag to the new release version and tag